-8.14 Children and the court system: All staff should be aware that any child involved in legal proceedings should be made known to the Designated Safeguarding Lead.
+9.14 Children and the court system: All staff should be aware that any child involved in legal proceedings should be made known to the DSL.
 Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
 Where there is a family break up making child arrangements via the family courts following separation can be stressful and entrench conflict in families.

-- 8.15 Children with family members in prison: Approximately 200,000 children have a parent sent to prison each year.
+- 9.15 Children with family members in prison: Approximately 200,000 children have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
-Staff must inform the Designated Safeguarding Lead if they know a child has a family member in prison. - 8.16 Serious Violence: All staff should be aware of the indicators, which may signal that children are at risk from, or are involved in serious violent crime.
+Staff must inform the DSL if they know a child has a family member in prison. - 9.16 Serious Violence: All staff should be aware of the indicators, which may signal that children are at risk from, or are involved in serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self harm or a significant change in well being or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 8.17 Domestic abuse: Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to: psychological; physical; sexual; financial; and emotional.
-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-The Domestic Abuse Act 2021 recognises the impact of domestic abuse on children.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.